vectorgrp/sil-kit/docs/usage/demos.rst

          * SIL Kit Network Simulator (optional)
    *  -  Parameters
       -  <ParticipantConfiguration.json|yaml>
-           File name of the ParticipantConfiguraiton to be used; use ``DemoEthernet.silkit.yaml`` for an example configuration.
+           File name of the participant configuration to be used; use ``DemoEthernet.silkit.yaml`` for an example configuration.
          <ParticipantName>
            The name of the participant within the simulation; must either be ``EthernetWriter`` or ``EthernetReader``.
          [RegistryUri]
-           The silkit:// URI of the registry to connect to; defaults to silkit://localhost:8500 (optional).
+           The ``silkit://`` URI of the registry to connect to; defaults to ``silkit://localhost:8500`` (optional).
          [\-\-async]
            If async flag is set, the participant will join the simulation unsynchronized and it will not need the |SystemController| to start.
    *  -  Parameter Example
       -  .. parsed-literal::

-            # Creates an Ethernet Writer Process with the default registry URI:
+            # Creates an Ethernet Writer Process with the registry's default URI:
             |DemoDir|/SilKitDemoEthernet Demos/Ethernet/DemoEthernet.silkit.yaml EthernetWriter
    *  -  System Example
       - For synchronized execution: